Connecting sales development, enablement, and engagement to do more with less

 - Cost effective delivery by using techniques like “virtual role playing” that allow reps to practice remotely and get feedback and coaching quickly.

-You can learn more about the evolution of remote learning at the Improving Remote Sales Learning Webcast being hosted by the Sales Management Association on July 21st where Bob Kelly and I will be discussing these best practices with a panel of experts and practitioners.
+You can learn more about the evolution of remote learning at the video above where I discuss these best practices with Stephen Diorio, the Executive Director of the Revenue Enablement Institute.